KiddoV/univer/README.md

-This repository is a joke because I want to claim this name ahead of https://github.com/dream-num/univer on ``npm`` to see what gonna happen!!
+This repository is basically a cosmic comedy act.
+I mean, who doesn't want to claim the name ``univer`` on ``npm`` before those daring folks at https://github.com/dream-num/univer.
+It's like a game of npm cat and mouse!

-Waiting for them to response! :))
+We're in suspense, eagerly waiting for their response! 🚀

-This is going to be fun! :))
+This is going to be a rollercoaster of npm drama! 🎢

-Let's see if they can claim the name ``univer`` on npm.
+Let's see if they can catch the elusive name "univer" on npm.

-Link to my package: https://www.npmjs.com/package/univer
+Check out my package in this cosmic showdown: https://www.npmjs.com/package/univer